 Immediate download of 11-track album in the high-quality format of your choice (MP3, FLAC, and more).
-Paying supporters also get unlimited mobile access using the free Bandcamp listening app.
+Paying supporters also get unlimited streaming via the free Bandcamp app.

 Deep Elm is now offering the download of every album in our catalog on a Name Your Price basis (pre-orders and gifts are $1 minimum as per Bandcamp policy).
 Your support of our artists is a key element in the creation of the music that moves you, so if you have the means please show them love by Naming Your Price.
 If not, in exchange for each download we kindly request that you post, share, tag and tweet to tell your friends about the album as our bands depend on your word of mouth.
 We're not just making music together, we're making history ;)